What Is A Platonic Friendship And Do They Exist?

 If you are interested in your friend as well, let them know.
 If you're not interested in a committed relationship, you may be able to go on casual dates.
 Some friends decide to have a purely sexual connection with or without romance.
 Relationships can be what you're most comfortable with, so talk to your friend and discover how you can improve your connection in a way that feels healthy to both of you.

-What should I do if i'm in love with my friend?
+What should I do if I'm in love with my friend?

 If you are in love with your friend and are unsure if they feel the same, you might choose to communicate your feelings toward them.
 If you struggle to communicate openly, consider writing a letter or message to spell out your feelings.
 Let them know what you'd be interested in going forward.
-For example, you could ask them on a date or ask them to be your partner.
+For example, you could ask them on a date or ask them to be your romantic or life partner.

 If your friend expresses that they are not interested in you romantically or sexually, accept their boundary.
 Let them know if you need any time to process the information.
 You might also decide that it feels too challenging to be in a friendship with someone you love.
 In these cases, talking to a professional therapist might be beneficial.